Board decisions (also known as board resolutions) are legally binding decisions taken by the directors of a limited company.

 As long as the articles of association allow for written resolutions to be taken by directors, it is possible to make board decisions without holding physical or virtual board meetings.

 In this case there must be a unanimous decision (as opposed to a majority decision for board meetings) for the decision to be adopted.
 Instead of recording the decision in minutes (as is done in a board meeting), the decision is recorded in the form of a written resolution, wherein each director signs and dates the resolution.

 In the case of decisions which all directors are likely to approve and which do not generate much debate, it may be easier to make board decisions via written resolutions rather than through board meetings.
 As discussed above, it is sufficient that “all eligible directors indicate to each other by any means that they share a common view on a matter.”
 This can be done using any remote methods available, including email and SMS, etc. (although email is better as it provides an audit trail).

 What if the articles of association do not allow board decisions to be made remotely?

 If a company is using bespoke articles of association which do not permit written resolutions and require board meetings to be held in person (as opposed to remotely), then it will be necessary to change the articles to remove these restrictions.

-To amend the company’s articles, a special resolution should be passed – and this means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by number of shareholders present if voting by a show of hands) must agree to it.
+To amend the company’s articles, a special resolution should be passed – this means that 75% of shareholders (by total voting rights of eligible members if done through a written resolution or a poll, or by number of shareholders present if voting by a show of hands) must agree to it.

 The resolution and amended articles should then be filed with Companies House within 15 days of the resolution being passed.
 Copies of the amended articles and special resolution should be sent to every director and the company auditor (if applicable).
 The amended articles will take effect as soon as the special resolution has been passed.